joshtsar/GHUserInfoRetrieveApiDemo/README.md

 → Use regular http calls to hit GitHub's API, avoid using any pre made GitHub net core libraries to integrate with GitHub's API

-→Providing sound error handling and logging within the solution
+→ Providing sound error handling and logging within the solution

 * The API endpoint (with documentation) needed to get Github user information is https://docs.github.com/en/rest/reference/users#get-a-user